andywillcock/Data-Simulation/Quiz6_Part2.md

 ## What condition or relationships are you investigating?

-I will be investigating the relationship(s) between ethnicity, family income, and parental educational achievement and their effect on BMI in adolescents.
+I will be investigating the relationship(s) between race, family income, and parental educational achievement and their effect on BMI in adolescents.

 ## Dataset Dimensions
 rows = 13,113